Telephone support and professional advice under:

 2) SNP genotyping combined with quantitative genotyping PCR (qgPCR) to help CRISPR editors

+Did you know there have been reports of accidental CRISPR-induced on-target effects (OnTEs) leading to Loss of heterozygosity (LOH)?
 OnTEs are often mischaracterized by standard Sanger sequencing as correctly edited.
 OnTEs can severely affect the phenotype of the edited cells or organisms.
 This may challenge the reliability of the whole technique and thus a scientific group has come up with a protocol to detect these OnTEs using SNP genotyping that can help detect the occurrence of LOH around the edited locus.
+The protocol begins with exclusion of clones with monoallelic OnTEs and hemizygous editing by determining the number of intact alleles at the target site.
+This is done by quantitative genotyping PCR (qgPCR) of the genomic DNA.
+The LOH are then identified by genotyping neighboring single-nucleotide polymorphisms (SNPs).

 In a recent research study, the CRISPR/Cas13a system was enhanced with a strategy called hs-CRISPR.
 The system is comparable to ordinary crRNA:

-(a) it shows high on-target affinity of Cas13a, while suppressing off-target activity, using CRISPR RNA (crRNA) with hairpin spacer.
+a) it shows high on-target affinity of Cas13a, while suppressing off-target activity, using CRISPR RNA (crRNA) with hairpin spacer.

 b) It has at least 3-fold higher sensitivity and discriminatory ability of Cas13a system.